aaronstevenwhite/arcweight/docs/core-concepts/fsts.md

 The automaton \\(M\\) defines a language \\(L(M) \subseteq \Sigma^*\\) consisting of all strings accepted by the machine.
 A string \\(w = a_1 a_2 \ldots a_n\\) is accepted if there exists a sequence of states \\(q_0, q_1, \ldots, q_n\\) such that \\(\delta(q_{i-1}, a_i) = q_i\\) for all \\(i \in \\{1, n\\}\\) and \\(q_n \in F\\).

-The fundamental theorem of regular language theory establishes that finite state automata recognize precisely the class of regular languages, which form the lowest level of the Chomsky hierarchy.
-This theoretical foundation, established in the 1960s, provided the basis for the later development of finite-state transducers {{#cite elgot1965relations}}.
+Finite state automata recognize precisely the class of regular languages, which form the lowest level of the Chomsky hierarchy.
+This theoretical foundation provided the basis for the later development of finite-state transducers {{#cite elgot1965relations}}.

 **Example**: Consider recognizing strings over \\(\{a, b\}^*\\) that end with "ing":